ennas-de/lineage/01_CLASSICAL_ARTIFICIAL_INTELLIGENCE/2_Genesis_of_AI/1_What_Artificial_Intelligence_Originally_Meant.md

 ## Personal Reflection

 - Initially, I felt that was a letdown.
 I wanted to build machines that could think like humans.
 But after careful reflection, I realized that this goal-directed behavior perspective was more practical and achievable.
-- In the field of Neuroscience (which I also belong to), the human brain is made up of billions of neurons working together to produce behavior and millions of years of evolution have shaped our cognitive abilities.
+- In the field of Neuroscience (which I also belong to), the human brain is made up of billions of neurons working together to produce behavior; and millions of years of evolution have shaped our cognitive abilities.
 - Trying to create a machine that thinks like a human is not only incredibly complex but also unnecessary for many applications.
 We have a 'seamingly capable brain', what we need now is how to extend it or maybe complement it with machine that can perform better where it's lacking (e.g., in the computational power).

 ## Intelligence as a Control Problem

-- Intelligence can be understood as the ability to achieve goals in a wide range of environments (or inputs).
+- Intelligence can be understood as the ability to achieve goals in a wide range of environments.

 - At its core, intelligence involves:
   - Perceiving the environment